chenstrace/pycharm-cli/README.md

     - All messages will be automatically saved, including text, images, videos, documents, etc.
     - Efficiently view, search, and edit chat history.

-- Anti-recall with details
-  - Displays who recalled a message, when it was recalled, and the recalled message content.

 - Group joining and leaving